 I have swum the West several times now.
 There is always a significant current, running parallel to the coast, sometimes northerly, sometimes, southerly.
 It’s nice when the current is going the same direction as you, but it is tedious and quite hard-work swimming against it.
 Even without current, the West coast is a bloody long swim (about 4 hours).

 If you have shoes on, you can almost rock-hop most of G to J in a few hours.
 I say almost, because there are a few spots where you just can’t get across that plummeting ravine without jumping into the sea and swimming round (and being prepared to climb up the barnacled rocks to get out of the water at the other side).

 It’s probably best to go by kayak if you want to look at the West coast.
 There are a few resorts that will rent you one, try Kradan Beach Resort and Kalume Resort.
 They can adopt a ‘resort-customers-only’ policy at busy times.

-Around the Northern tip, you soon get to the big northernmost of the three west coast beaches.
+Around the Northern tip to the West side, you soon get to the big northernmost of the three West coast beaches.
 This is guaranteed to be empty, has decent sand, but like most west-coast beaches in the Andaman sea, above the tideline it is covered in washed up-plastic debris.
 Handy for picking up a different pair of flip-flops or a squid fisherman’s lightbulb.
 Snorkelling here is unremarkable.

 After a few hundred metres, you get to the middle West coast beach, I saw this labelled on one map as ‘Ewu beach’.
 This beach is similar to the Northern one, perhaps a little better.
 Here’s a picture of this one, taken from point I: